LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 :::::::::::::::::::::::::::::::::::::::::  callout

-## Find or Find All Search Results Popup Window
+## Find Text/Replace Text and Find All Results Popup Windows
 The popup window for the Find Text/Replace Text function and the secondary popup window for your Find All search results  will not close automatically.
 You will need to close these windows when you are done performing your find/replace actions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::